masgalascharles/Snake-DQN-From-Scratch/README.md

 - 0.95 gamma
 - 0.1 minimum epsilon

 For the first attempt, I wanted to see what would happen without a target network or experience replay.
 This resulted in the network being severely unstable, with the loss exploding to infinity.
-I also realized this could be because of my rewards and state representation.
+I also suspected this could be because of my rewards and state representation, in addition to having no target network or experience replay.
 But even after I fixed the exploding loss by experimenting with the rewards a bit, the loss appeared to never drop and it remained high throughout training.
+This proved the reward system wasn't the only issue.